 By taking advantage of the same bulk-purchasing power that it uses in retail, Costco can secure group rates when putting together vacation packages and bundles.

-But can Costco Travel compete with the bigger names in discounted travel booking, like Priceline?
+But can they compete with the bigger names in discounted travel booking, like Priceline?
 Keep reading to find out.

 Table of contents